Structure constants of Peterson Schubert calculus: Introduction

-A natural open question (asked in \cite[P.43]{Harada2011positive} for Lie type $A$) is the following \begin{question} Is there a positive formula for all structure constants $c_{I, J}^K$ in \eqref{eq-def of SC}? \end{question} For Lie type $A$, Goldin--Gorbutt \cite{goldin2022positive} found positive combinatorial formulae for the structure constants in a successive way, while Abe--Horiguchi--Kuwata--Zeng \cite{abe2024geometry} found a different combinatorial model computing these structure constants in non-equivariant cohomology based on a geometric viewpoint.
-Some years earlier, in type $A$, Harada--Tymoczko \cite{Harada2011positive} gave a positive equivariant Monk formula for the product of a cohomology-degree-2 Peterson Schubert class (that is, $p_{\{i\}}$ for some $i\in \Delta$) with an arbitrary Peterson Schubert class, and Bayegan--Harada \cite{bayegan2013giambelli} gave an equivariant Giambelli formula to express Peterson Schubert class $p_I$ in terms of the ring generators $p_{\{i\}}$'s.
-Drellich \cite{drellich2015monk} gave the equivariant Monk rule and Giambelli formula for all Lie types.
+A natural open question (asked in \cite[P.43]{Harada2011positive} for Lie type $A$) is the following \begin{question} Is there a positive formula for all structure constants $c_{I, J}^K$ in \eqref{eq-def of SC}? \end{question} In type $A$, Goldin--Gorbutt \cite{goldin2022positive} found positive combinatorial formulae for the structure constants by reducing the general $I,J,K$'s to the consecutive ones successively, while Abe--Horiguchi--Kuwata--Zeng \cite{abe2024geometry} found a different combinatorial model computing these structure constants in non-equivariant cohomology based on a geometric viewpoint.
+Some years earlier, in type $A$, Harada--Tymoczko \cite{Harada2011positive} gave a positive equivariant Monk formula for the product of a cohomology-degree-2 Peterson Schubert class (that is, $p_{\{i\}}$ for some $i\in \Delta$) with an arbitrary Peterson Schubert class, and Bayegan--Harada \cite{bayegan2013giambelli} gave an equivariant Giambelli formula to express the Peterson Schubert class $p_I$ in terms of the ring generators $p_{\{i\}}$'s.
+Drellich \cite{drellich2015monk} gave the equivariant Monk rule and Giambelli formula for all Lie types using a type-by-type analysis, and Goldin--Singh \cite{goldin2021equivariant} proved the equivariant Giambelli formula and the equivariant Monk rule using type-independent methods.